Malavika-Ajith/Malavika-Ajith/README.md

 Welcome to my GitHub profile!

-I'm a passionate aerospace engineer with hands-on experience in:
+I'm a passionate aerospace engineer who is looking forward to explore the intricacies of aerospace.

+Hands-on experience in:

 - ✈️ **Aerodynamics & CFD**
 - 🚀 **UAVs & Aircraft Design**